 Withdrawing and Financial AidStudents who drop a class(s) and are still enrolled prior to the census date, will have their financial aid adjusted to reflect the enrollment status for the semester.
 Students who drop all classes may be required to return some portion of their financial aid funds.

-Withdraw before 1st day of class: Not eligible – Must return all aid disbursed
+Withdraw prior to 1st day of class: Not eligible – Must return all aid disbursed

 Withdraw prior to 11/3/21 (FA21) & 4/6/22 (SP22): Partial – Must return a portion of aid disbursed

 Withdraw on/after 11/3/21 (FA21) & 4/6/22 (SP22): Full – no aid needs to be returned

 If you owe a balance, you must repay the amount due.
 Failure to repay may result in the loss of your financial aid eligibility.
 If you borrowed a student loan, you must complete Exit Loan Counseling (https://studentloans.gov/myDirectLoan/index.action).